 - 1. Accumulated academic knowledge of the various disciplines of journalism, media communications, information, etc. and the practical skills to engage in research, analysis, critical thinking, structuring and presentation based on such knowledge. - 2.
 The ability to learn from both dimensions of "theory and practice" and to be a leading player in journalism or other fields that deal with media communications and information - 3.
-High-level communication skills and media literacy to live the informatizing modern world analysis approach.
+High-level communication skills and media literacy to live the informatizing modern world theoretical approach, media-specific approach, international approach, and realistic problem analysis approach.